fauu/Kamite/README.md

     pipx install manga-ocr
     ```

 Kamite will now be able to use “Manga OCR”.
-On first launch of Kamite with
+On the first launch of Kamite with
 `ocr.engine` set to `mangaocr`, “Manga OCR” will take some time to download its
 model (around 450 MB).
 If there are issues, try running the `manga_ocr`
 executable installed by pipx and examining its output.